Developed by: Committee on Obstetric Anesthesia

 * Mean RID is an estimated average from multiple sources reviewed.

 § LactMed.
 Toxicology Data Network.
-US National Library of Medicine.
+US National Institute of Child Health and Human Development.
 NIH.
 HMS.
-Bethesda,
+Bethesda, MD.
+Accessed at: https://www.ncbi.nlm.nih.gov/books/NBK501922/?report=classic#IX-D.

 Last updated by: Governance